nortikin/sverchok/docs/panels.rst

 +-------------+---------------------------------------------------------------------------------------+

-**why make it if it's so limited?**
+**Why make it if it's so limited?**

 Primarily this is for sharing quick setups, for showing people how to achieve a general result.
 The decision to not include geometry in the Object In references may change, until then consider it a challenge to avoid it.
 The way to exchange large complex setups will always be the ``.blend``, this loads faster and stores anything your Tree may reference.

-**While importing I see lots of messages in the console**
+**While importing I see lots of messages in the console!**

 Relax, most of these warnings can be ignored, unless the Tree fails to import, then the last couple of lines of the warning will explain the failure.

 **Bug Reporting**

 By all means if you like using this feature, file issues in `this thread <https://github.com/nortikin/sverchok/issues/422>`_.
-The best way to solve issues is to share with us a screenshot of the last few lines or the error if we need more then we will ask for a copy of the `.blend`.
+The best way to solve issues is to share with us a screenshot of the last few lines of the error if we need more then we will ask for a copy of the `.blend`.